21H.240 The World of Charlemagne

 Investigates the world of the first medieval emperor, Charles the Great, or Charlemagne (768-814).
 Focuses on how Charlemagne and his dynasty, the Carolingians (ruled 751-888), forged a vast empire out of the diverse peoples and territories of Europe - not only through conquests and military might, but through Christianity and the Church, education and literacy, government and law, art and architecture, and a fundamental reorganization of the economy and society.
 Considers the enduring contributions of Charlemagne and his family to the formation of Europe as well as the shortcomings and failures of their empire.

 This class has no prerequisites.

 21H.240 will not be offered this semester.
-It will be available in the Spring semester, and will be instructed by E. Goldberg.
+It will be available in the Fall semester, and will be instructed by E. Goldberg.

 This class counts for a total of 12 credits.
 This class counts as a HASS H. This class counts as a CI-H.